cwangsanata/cwangsanata/README.md

 </p>
 <h3 align="left">About me:</h3>

 - 🔭 We're so back!
-Just started a new gig and now I have more time to touch my terminal.

 - 📝 I sometimes write articles on [Medium](https://medium.com/@cwww)

 - 💬 Ask me about **anything!
 I'm always open to new ideas and conversations.
 In fact, please talk to me.
-It gets lonely in my code editors.**
+I can only read so many stack traces.

 <h3 align="left">Connect with me:</h3>
 <p align="left">